quickbrownfox319/quickbrownfox319.github.io/_posts/2020-11-11-intro-scapy.md

 ![Wireshark](https://raw.githubusercontent.com/quickbrownfox319/quickbrownfox319.github.io/master/images/20201111/wireshark.png)

+[^2]: These addresses will depend on the type and subtype of the packet.
+Data and management frames for address fields generally are the same.
+Control frames however can vary widely, and may even only have only one address field.
+Here's a [quirk source](https://dalewifisec.wordpress.com/2014/05/17/the-to-ds-and-from-ds-fields/) for to/from DS fields.

-[^2]: In beacon packets, everything clients need to know about what the network is like is an element added to the packet, such as its encryption, what rates it uses, high throughput capabilities, vendor information, etc. Each element is designated with an ID, the length of the element, and the payload.
+[^3]: In beacon packets, everything clients need to know about what the network is like is an element added to the packet, such as its encryption, what rates it uses, high throughput capabilities, vendor information, etc. Each element is designated with an ID, the length of the element, and the payload.

 ## Scripting it